-Bidder agrees to commence work immediately upon receipt of the Notice to Proceed and to substantially complete the project by August 16, 2024.
-Work may commence on-site after receipt of notice to proceed on or after May 11, 2024.
+Bidder agrees to commence work immediately upon receipt of the Notice to Proceed and to substantially complete the project by December 16th, 2024.

 The State of Montana makes reasonable accommodations for any known disability that may interfere with an applicant's ability to compete in the bidding and/or selection process.
 In order for the state to make such accommodations, applicants must make known any needed accommodation to the individual project managers or agency contacts listed in the contract documents.